N03021441/ELSpring2018/misc/Readme.md

-Miscellaneous items can be placed here
+Miscellaneous items will be placed here